CISecurity/ControlsAssessmentSpecification/control-4/control-4.8.rst

-4.8: Log and Alert on Changes to Administrative Group Membership
+4.8: Uninstall or Disable Unnecessary Services on Enterprise Assets and Software
 ================================================================
-Configure systems to issue a log entry and alert when an account is added to or removed from any group assigned administrative privileges.
+Uninstall or disable unnecessary services on enterprise assets and software, such as an unused file sharing service, web application module, or service function.

 .. list-table::
 	:header-rows: 1